 Slow down & don’t overplan

 This is perhaps one of my greatest travel weaknesses – I plan way too much.
-I remember about 12 years ago my partner and I planned a big trip to Southeast Asia.
+I remember about 12 years ago I planned a big trip to Southeast Asia.
 It was a really big deal and was more than a year in the planning.
 Travel anticipation is something I really enjoy, so I spent hours and hours researching everything, from flights and hotels to restaurants and activities.
 The result was a massive, color-coded binder of information covering every possible nuance of the trip, including an hour-by-hour schedule.
 I wish I were kidding.
 It was absurd and by the second day, completely disregarded.
 Preparing for a trip is one thing, but scheduling the fun out of it is more common than you think.
 We all want the perfect trip and frankly we’re terrified that we won’t get it.
 So many of us try to control it, to ensure that fun and value for the investment will be had.
 The result though is the opposite.
 By overplanning we take all of the enjoyment out of the adventure and prevent spontaneous experiences from happening which, usually, are the best.
 So the next time you travel, leave the binder at home and be sure to slow down.

 Visit grocery stores